 Until the summer of 2018, my workout routine consists of Crossfit-type exercises or running.
 When I run alone, I like to listen to music.
 Before I got the Apple Watch my running gear included the iPhone, Nike Distance Armband, and Bose Mobile In-Ear headphones.

 The above setup worked, but it wasn’t ideal.
 There wasn’t a run where I didn’t yank the headphones out of my ears because I accidentally pulled on the cable.

-When I upgraded to the iPhone 6S Plus, I realized that Nike didn’t make an armband for the larger phone.
+When I upgraded to the iPhone 6S Plus in 2014, I realized that Nike didn’t make an armband for the larger phone.
 With the Apple Watch, I also have the option of not bringing my iPhone for running at all.

 After extensive research, I decided to give the Plantronics BackBeat Fit Wireless Headphones a shot.
 I have had a good experience with Plantronics at work, so I had high hopes for their wireless workout headphones.